-We operate honestly and ethically in an industry-compliant fashion.
+We operate honestly and ethically in a compliant fashion.
 We are fair and trustworthy in our interactions with all we serve.
-Our employees, at all levels, lead by example and strive to do the right thing for our students and for each other.
+Our team members, at all levels, lead by example and strive to do the right thing for our students and for each other.
 We are disciplined professionals who strive to be straightforward and dependable.